CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 There’s a lot going on in this notebook:

   - Count and share of households by income band by area
-      - **Divisions of county median income make the most sense because HUD regions (HMFAs) cross PUMA and county lines.
-Brought up with Urban on 7/8 and they will make a call soon, so I’ll move forward with what I have for now.**
       - Rounded to pretty numbers for legibility?
   - The kinds of occupations/jobs those residents work in
       - Not exactly germane to the conversation unless we’re talking